 Newsround learned that three quarters of UK children aged 10 – 12 have social media accounts.

 Meanwhile, Facebook is the most popular social media site with under 13’s, followed by Instagram.
-Shockingly, 20% of 1,000 children aged 10 – 18 polled by Newsround said they’ve experienced cyber-bullying, but still believe that social media is an important part of their everyday life.
+Shockingly, 20% of 1,000 children aged 10 – 18 polled by Newsround said they’ve experienced cyber-bullying.
+However, they still believe that social media is an important part of their everyday life.

 Also 25% of 16 – 18 year olds admitted to sending “rude” or “unkind” posts to other people on networks such as Facebook, Twitter, Instagram, Snapchat and Facebook.